activeloopai/deeplake/CONTRIBUTING.md

 - `pytest .`: Run all tests with memory only.
 - `pytest . --local`: Run all tests with memory and local.
 - `pytest . --s3`: Run all tests with memory and s3.
-- `pytest . --kaggle`: Run all tests with memory and kaggle.
+- `pytest . --kaggle`: Run all tests that use the kaggle API.
 - `pytest . --memory-skip --hub-cloud`: Run all tests with hub cloud only.